haribalankumar/SoftTissueMechanicsLung/README.md

 RUNNING
 These codes (.com) cannot be run on its own.
 They should be run on a machine which has cmiss-built.

+The following tests should be first tested:
+PrintInputs --> prints out some important info about subject RunExpansion --> should be first run alone.
+RunExpansion + gravity -->

 EXPECTED OUTPUT